ARM-software/arm-trusted-firmware/docs/sdei.rst

 .. __: `Defining events`_

 -  ``SDEI_MAPF_DYNAMIC``: Marks the event as dynamic.
-Dynamic events can be bound to (or released from) any Non-secure interrupt at runtime via. the ``SDEI_INTERRUPT_BIND`` and ``SDEI_INTERRUPT_RELEASE`` calls.
+Dynamic events can be bound to (or released from) any Non-secure interrupt at runtime via the ``SDEI_INTERRUPT_BIND`` and ``SDEI_INTERRUPT_RELEASE`` calls.

 -  ``SDEI_MAPF_BOUND``: Marks the event as statically bound to an interrupt.